vpuhoff/prometheus-anomaly-detection-lstm/readme.md

   * Ensure `model_output_filename` in `training_settings` points to your trained model.
   * Ensure `anomaly_threshold_mse` in `real_time_anomaly_detection` is correctly set based on the histogram from Step 3.
+  * The script will automatically look for the model and scaler in the `artifacts_dir` directory.

 ```bash
 python realtime_detector.py